Image credit: Shutterstock

 1. Indonesia Sovereign Green Sukuk Wakala ($1.1 billion)

-This green sukuk, issued by the Republic of Indonesia, is being used to fund sustainable infrastructure projects and climate initiatives.
+The green sukuk, issued by Indonesian government, is being used to fund sustainable infrastructure projects and climate initiatives.
 It is set to be listed concurrently on the Singapore Exchange and Nasdaq Dubai.

 2. Dubai Islamic Bank – Sustainability-linked financing sukuk ($1 billion)

-3. Oman Electricity Transmission Company – green sukuk ($750 million)
+3. Oman Electricity Transmission Company sukuk ($750 million)

 Funds from Oman's first US dollar green sukuk will be directed toward its electricity transmission infrastructure that aligns with climate transition goals.

-This sukuk is a refinancing of real estate assets that have been certified for sustainability.
-This is significant because of the growing compatibility between Islamic finance and green property investment.
+The sukuk is a refinancing of real estate assets that have been certified for sustainability.
+Issued by an Abu Dhabi-based real estate investment management platform and subsidiary of Aldar Properties, the sukuk signals a growing compatibility between Islamic finance and green property investment.

 7. Emirates Islamic – Sustainability-linked financing sukuk ($500 million)

-This transaction marked a signifccant step regarding expansion of sustainability-linked structures used in Islamic banking, with an emphasis on strengthening Emirates Islamic’s commitment to achieving the UAE’s Net Zero 2050 ambitions.
+This transaction marked a significant step regarding expansion of sustainability-linked structures used in Islamic banking, with an emphasis on strengthening Emirates Islamic’s commitment to achieving the UAE’s Net Zero 2050 ambitions.

-The green sukuk issued by OMNIYAT proved instrumental in enabling sustainable real estate projects, as well as marking a major foray for a private sector developer in the green Islamic capital markets sector.
+The green sukuk issued by Dubai-based real estate developer OMNIYAT proved instrumental in enabling sustainable real estate projects, as well as marking a major foray for a private sector developer in the green Islamic capital markets sector.

-This first green sukuk increased the pool of issuers in sustainable Islamic finance and helped fund projects that support environmental objectives.
+Dubai-headquartered Emirati real estate development company, Binghatti Holding, issued its first green sukuk, increasing the pool of issuers in sustainable Islamic finance and helping fund projects that support environmental objectives.

-The issuance of funds in the new sustainable finance framework of IsDB aims to channel funds to eligible green development projects.
+The issuance of funds in the new sustainable finance framework of multilateral development bank IsDB aims to channel funds to eligible green development projects.

 What do these transactions reveal?